Blue box: Blue boxing

-The blue box consisted of a set of audio oscillators, a telephone keypad, an audio amplifier and speaker.
-The operation of a blue box was simple: First, the user placed a long-distance telephone call, often to a number that was in the target area.
-Usually, this initial call would be to a 1-800 number or some other non-supervising telephone number like directory assistance.
+The blue box consisted of several of audio oscillators, a telephone keypad, an audio amplifier and a speaker.
+To operate a blue box, the user placed a long-distance telephone call, often to a number that was in the target area.
+Usually, this initial call would be to a 1-800 number or some other non-supervising telephone number such as directory assistance.
 Using a toll-free number ensured that the phone being used for access would not be billed.